thecodersguilduk/wda-curriculum/_site/projects/tech/dependency.md

   1. Introduction to NPM

 ## Tasks
-To be completed as part of this traiing session
+To be completed as part of this training session
   1. Link to Glitch
   1. Link to repo on GitHub

 ### Further Tasks
-Additional to the training session, to be completed in apprentices own time (non mandetory).
+Additional to the training session, to be completed in apprentices own time (non mandatory).
   1. Additional versions of session tasks for your project
   1. Additional versions of session tasks for something at work
   1. Link to challenge repo on GitHub